 The second thing to remember is that much of California is naturally either desert or mountain, often both.
 Water is scarce in much of California, and for the desert areas (especially Los Angeles) water has to be piped in from elsewhere, often from hundreds of miles away, and often up and over high rugged mountain ranges at great expense (and huge power budgets).
 Most of Southern California does not have enough water to sustain itself, so water is power in this state, especially in the Los Angeles area (see the movie “Chinatown” for a barely-fictionalized account of some of L.A.’s early 20th century water wars).
 Green suburban lawns in L.A., mall fountains in San Diego, the ability to grow rice in the Central Valley: all of these are ostentatious signs of power and wealth — and all of them are signs of a heavily engineered environment that is proving harder and harder to sustain as the population grows and the climate changes.
-Every decade or so we also get long droughts whose effects get worse as the population increases; if they last more than a year or two, restrictions on everything from lawn-watering to showers come into effect in most parts of the state (note: we’re currently — 2017 — still enduring one of the worst droughts in California’s recorded history, despite a sort-of-normal rainy season last year).
+Every decade or so we also get long droughts whose effects get worse as the population increases; if they last more than a year or two, restrictions on everything from lawn-watering to showers come into effect in most parts of the state.

 The third thing to remember is that there’s Northern California and Southern California.
 Northern and Southern California are physically and culturally quite distinct (enough so that every now and then Northern California half-seriously contemplates leaving California and becoming the 51st state).
 San Francisco and the San Francisco Bay Area are definitely in Northern California, Los Angeles in Southern California; the dividing line is less easily defined, but is usually thought of as being somewhere south of Monterey on the coast, and a little south of Yosemite inland, depending on who you talk to.
 We Northerners tend to resent the fact that outsiders think all of California is like the Southern California they know from television and movies (God forbid that life would be so empty!), and that Southern California (L.A. in particular) and the San Joaquin Valley callously and wastefully take all of Northern California’s water for things like swimming pools and golf courses.